oluwatobil/Autonomous-Administrative-Assistant/README.md

 I was spending too much time doing the same manual workflow:
 1. Open Google Sheets
 2. Search for contact
-3. Copy email
-4. Switch to Gmail
+3. Switch to Gmail
-5. Paste, write, send
+4. Draft mail, edit and send
-6. Repeat multiple times daily
+5. Repeat multiple times daily

 This collapses all of that into a single conversation.